 Nate Ryan cast a ballot Wednesday for the NASCAR Hall of Fame as NBC Sports’ digital representative.
-It’s the eighth consecutive year of voting for Ryan, who is one of 59 members of the NASCAR Hall of Fame voting panel (including one online vote determined by fans).
-His ballot for the seventh class (followed by his ballot for each of the preceding seven years, which included six at USA TODAY Sports):
+It’s the eighth consecutive year of voting for Ryan, who is one of 57 members of the NASCAR Hall of Fame voting panel (including one online vote determined by fans).
+His ballot for the eighth class (followed by his ballot for each of the preceding seven years, which included six at USA TODAY Sports):

-3. Rick Hendrick: The most successful team owner in NASCAR history has a record 11 Sprint Cup championships, most recently with Jimmie Johnson last season.
-Hendrick, 65, has compiled 219 victories over 30 years with a diverse driver lineup that includes Johnson, Jeff Gordon, Terry Labonte, Tim Richmond, Darrell Waltrip, Ricky Rudd, Kyle Busch, Dale Earnhardt Jr. and Kasey Kahne.
+- Rick Hendrick: The most successful team owner in NASCAR history has a record 11 Sprint Cup championships, most recently with Jimmie Johnson in 2013.
+Hendrick, 66, has compiled 219 victories over 30 years with a diverse driver lineup that includes Johnson, Jeff Gordon, Terry Labonte, Tim Richmond, Darrell Waltrip, Ricky Rudd, Kyle Busch, Dale Earnhardt Jr. and Kasey Kahne.
 Hendrick Motorsports’ sprawling 12-building campus sits on 140 acres in Charlotte, N.C., and is the industry standard.

 Ryan’s previous NASCAR Hall of Fame ballots:

 2010: Dale Earnhardt, Richard Petty, Junior Johnson, David Pearson, Bill France Jr.

 2011: Pearson, Darrell Waltrip, Cale Yarborough, Bobby Allison, Lee Petty

 2012: Waltrip, Yarborough, Dale Inman, Raymond Parks, Curtis Turner

 2013: Fireball Roberts, Tuner, Fred Lorenzen, Herb Thomas, Tim Flock